 The advertised prices for iPhones can be deceptive.
-Getting an iPhone for $199 can only happen if you're eligible for a phone upgrade with your current phone company, or if you're a new customer.
-If you've had an iPhone with one iPhone carrier--AT&T, Sprint, or Verizon--and are still in your initial two-year contract, getting those low prices means needing to switch.
-Plus, switching can get you better service or features.
-But switching isn't always simple.
+Getting an iPhone for US$99 can only happen if you're eligible for a phone upgrade with your current phone company, or if you're a new customer.
+If you've had an iPhone with one iPhone carrier--AT&T, Sprint, T-Mobile, or Verizon--and are still in your initial two-year contract, getting those low prices means needing to switch.
+Plus, moving to a new carrier can get you better service or features.
+But changing isn't always simple.
 Here's what you need to know before you switch iPhone carriers.

 Switching isn't quite as simple as cancelling your old contract with one company and signing up for one with a new carrier.
 Your old company won't want to let you--and the money you'll pay them--go so easily.
 That's why they charge you an Early Termination Fee (ETF) if you cancel your contract before its term ends.

-Many times, even with the cost an ETF (which is usually reduced a set amount for every month you've been under contract), switching to another carrier is still the cheapest way to get the latest iPhone, but it's good to know exactly what you're going to spend so there's no sticker shock.
+Many times, even with the cost an ETF (which is usually reduced a fixed amount for every month you've been under contract), moving to another carrier is still the cheapest way to get the latest iPhone, but it's good to know exactly what you're going to spend so there's no sticker shock.

 Check your contract status with your current carrier.
 If you're still under contract, you'll have to decide whether to pay the ETF and switch or wait until your contract expires.